-This course is a study of modern materials and processes in manufacturing, including casting and forming, machining process, welding and allied processes, and techniques related to manufacturing.
+process, welding and allied processes, and techniques related to manufacturing.
 Several field trips to local manufacturing industries are included.
-(Formerly ERG 114) IAT 120 METALLURGY ... treatment of various steels, and tools used in the machine shops.
-MACHINERY'S HANDBOOK
+(Formerly ERG 114)

+IAT 120 METALLURGY 3 sem hrs cr This course is designed to develop skills in materials identification and characteristics, practical application, heat treatment of various steels, and tools used in the machine shops.